 What is ADHD?

-Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder of attention, concentration, impulsivity, and hyperactivity.
+Attention Deficit Hyperactivity Disorder (ADHD) is a disorder of attention, impulsivity, and hyperactivity.
 ADHD is one of the most heritable psychiatric disorders and the most common behavioral disorder in children.
+ADHD is NOT a disorder of intelligence.

-Symptoms of ADHD include inattention, hyperactivity, and impulsivity that interferes with an individual’s relationships, work, schooling, or other important areas of functioning.
+The core symptoms of ADHD are inattention, impulsivity, and hyperactivity.
+These symptoms interfere with relationships, work, schooling, or other important areas of functioning.

 - Difficulty with attention to detail